kodebot/content.kodebot.github.io/content/blog/2021/tmux-one-minute-guide/index.md

 ---

 ### What is tmux?
 `tmux` is terminal multiplexer that allows your terminal to be split into different sessions, windows and panes.
-One of the great thing about `tmux` session is that it allows you to detach and reattach to the sessions with terminating the programs running in the sessions.
+One of the great thing about `tmux` is that you can detach from and reattach to tmux sessions without terminating the programs running in those sessions.

 **Session** - is a wrapper for your windows and panes that you can create, detach from and reattach to without terminating the programs running in the sessions